|

 Places

-Scott's verse and fiction within a Scottish Gothic tradition
+Scott's verse and fiction within a Scottish Gothic tradition which

-with particular reference to The
+particular reference to The

 Lay of the Last Minstrel and Waverley.

-Dürr, Walther.
+Dürr,

-vertonter und Vertonungen übersetzter Texte: Mozarts La
+übersetzter Texte: Mozarts La finta gardiniera und

-vom See', Editio, 13 (2000), 41-54.
+Editio, 13 (2000), 41-54.

-song-settings from The
+Schubert's song-settings from The

 Lady of the Lake.